jugges/picoctf-2018-writeup/README.md

 # picoCTF 2018 Writeup
+Note that I started solving the CTF before making this write up so I'll start documenting from my current position in the CTF.
 Special thanks to [@PlatyPew](https://github.com/PlatyPew) for his README I copied for my own write up!

 # Content Page